cosivina/cosivina/README.txt

 JSONlab, but will only receive a warning message when trying to save or load a parameter file).
-You can download JSONlab for free e.g. from here: http://sourceforge.net/projects/iso2mesh/files/jsonlab/ COSIVINA has been tested with JSONlab versions 0.9.1 and 0.9.8.
+You can download JSONlab for free e.g. from here: http://sourceforge.net/projects/iso2mesh/files/jsonlab/ COSIVINA has been tested with JSONlab versions 0.9.1 to 1.0.
 (Note: Using version 0.9.0 or earlier can cause errors when loading parameters for certain architecture elements.)